Oliver Twist Theme of Poverty

-The theme of "Poverty" is obviously related to the theme of "Society and Class."
-But while the "Society and Class" theme is concerned with showing how the social class system is basically just invented by society to justify the status quo, Dickens is also very concerned in showing just how miserable the lower classes really were.
+Workhouses, filthy quarters, despair: Dickens is very concerned with showing just how miserable the lower classes really were in 19th Century London.
 With Oliver Twist, he doesn’t shy away from depicting the conditions of the poor in all their misery with gritty realism.

 Dickens uses a distant, journalistic tone when describing poor neighborhoods to add to the realism of Oliver Twist, but the distance has the additional effect of making it occasionally difficult to sympathize with the poor.